Seaview Terrace: Estey organ

 Carey Mansion's pipe organ, Opus 2140, was made by Jacob Estey of Estey Organ Company, Brattleboro, Vermont.
 It has a Tremolo Electric Detached Console Automatic Player which includes Great pipes, Swell, and multiple pedals.
 It is no longer operational, and the console is missing.

 Hedge

 Carey Mansion has never throughout its history had any sort of rigid fencing or wall surrounding the property.
 There are two main gateposts, but around most of the rest of the property a decorative hedge is used, rather unsuccessfully, to keep people away, making it the largest of its kind in Newport with such a characteristic.
 There is a short length of five foot (1.5 meter) high fencing along the western edge dividing the property from Fairlawn (AKA Salve's Young Building).
-The fence runs between the Fairlawn carriage house and Seaview's gate house from Ruggles Avenue to approximately 150 feet from the southwestern corner of the Seaview property.
+The fence runs between the Fairlawn carriage house and Seaview's gate house from Ruggles Avenue to approximately 150 ft from the southwestern corner of the Seaview property.